Critical Rendering Path Optimization

 [Performance Trace Snippet — Main Thread]

-Annotation: The +8.2ms budget overrun directly correlates with a forced layout read/write cycle.
-Moving offsetHeight reads into a requestAnimationFrame batch or utilizing ResizeObserver reduces layout cost to <1ms, restoring frame budget headroom.
+The +8.2ms overrun traces directly to a forced read/write cycle.
+Moving offsetHeight reads into a batched requestAnimationFrame pass reduces layout cost to under 1ms and restores the budget.

 function updateLayoutMetrics(elements) {